sumfun4WF/kiwi-crate-manager/README.md

 # How
 I will not explain how to install python and how to configure the enviroment.
 There isn't much to say about the script, just run, login and leave it running.

+# Known Issue
+Steam is not yet supported.
+I might give it a shot with selenium soon.

 # Credits
 All credits go to [@seanwlk](https://github.com/seanwlk)